-Lori’s Top 10 Tips to Improve Your Art
+Lori’s Top 10 Ways to Improve Your Art

 1. Create an Inspirational Work Environment